Developed by Project Learning Tree Canada (PLT Canada), an initiative of the Sustainable Forestry Initiative, in collaboration with Sault College

 By the end of this course, you will be able to:

-To achieve this objective, this course explores topics such as:
+To achieve this objective, the course explores topic such as:

-- Indigenous and Community Relations Personnel & Managers
+- Indigenous and Community Relations Personnel and Managers

 - Executive and Senior Leadership in the Forest Sector

 - Members of Forest Sector Boards